JMassing/Pokerbot/README.md

 * To build the project download the source code and change into the source directory
 * Use _conan create . -pr conan_configs/<config_file>_ to build the project, where config_file is one of the files given in the conan_config folder (e.g. vs17_release)
 * Conan will download the build dependencies given in the conan-file (conanfile.py) from conan-center (https://bintray.com/conan/conan-center)
-* Build files will be created in the conan-build folder, while the Pokerbot.exe will be created in the conan-package folder
+* Build files will be created in the conan-build folder, while the Pokerbot package will be created in the conan-package folder
 * The build and package folders are given when the build is finished (looks something like: C:\\.conan\41e8cc\1)
-* You can also find the package folder by using the command _conan info --paths Pokerbot/1.0.0@ -pr conan_configs/<config_file>_ , where _<config_file>_ is the conan config you used during build.
+* You can also find the build/package folder by using the command _conan info --paths Pokerbot/1.0.0@_.
 Look for the Pokerbot/1.0.0 package-folder.
+* If you get the error _ERROR: opencv/4.1.1@conan/stable: Invalid configuration: OpenCV 4.x requires Visual Studio 2015 and higher_ use _conan info --paths Pokerbot/1.0.0@ -pr conan_configs/<config_file>_, where _<config_file>_ is the conan config you used during build.
 <img src="./docs/Conan-Info.png" width="500"/></img>
-* The package folder given by the conan info command will have a .conan_link file which contains the path to the real package folder.
+* The build/package folder given by the conan info command will have a .conan_link file which contains the path to the real package folder.
+* Both build and package folder will have a bin/Pokerbot.exe you can use to start the pokerbot.
+The package folder is used to create the .zip for each release.
 * Build Dependencies Windows:
     * OpenCV v4.1.1
     * Boost v1.72